rails/rails/guides/source/error_reporting.md

 Error Reporting in Rails Applications
 ========================

-This guide introduces ways to manage exceptions that occur in Ruby on Rails applications.
+This guide introduces some ways that you can manage exceptions that occur in Ruby on Rails applications.
 Exceptions are any events that interrupt the normal flow of your program, such as errors.

 After reading this guide, you will know: